-Klobuchar, at Fox News town hall, seeks to jolt struggling candidacy ahead of key primaries
+Klobuchar, at Fox News town hall, comes out swinging at Trump over coronavirus outbreak

 They would have to consider dropping out, not because I want them to or anybody else does, but because the victories and losses are going to dictate it,” Biden told The Post and Courier.
 “How do you stay in if you have demonstrated you can’t get any African American support?
 How do you stay in if you don’t get support in South Carolina?
 So I just think the process is going to take care of that.
 I don’t think it requires anybody to say, ‘get out of the race.’”

-Klobuchar, however, hasn't shown any signs that she may pull out -- and neither have Elizabeth Warren, Mike Bloomberg, and other challengers behind Sanders.
+Klobuchar, however, hasn't shown any signs that she may pull out -- and neither have Elizabeth Warren, Bloomberg, and other challengers behind Sanders.
 Should a candidate exit the race, delegates committed to that candidate could choose to support other candidates at the Democratic National Convention.

 Fox News' Bret Baier, Martha MacCallum, Tyler Olson, and The Associated Press contributed to this report.